 Combined Procedures:

-The uses of septoplasty and turbinate reduction surgery
+The uses of septoplasty and turbinate reduction

-Septoplasty and turbinate reduction surgery are pivotal procedures in otolaryngology, specifically targeting the nasal passages.
+Septoplasty and turbinate reduction are pivotal procedures in otolaryngology, specifically targeting the nasal passages.
 While both surgeries aim to enhance the nose’s functionality and alleviate breathing difficulties, they serve distinct purposes and cater to different anatomical challenges.
 Let’s delve into the primary uses of these two surgical interventions.

 Addressing Deviated Septum: